 Texas State has obtained delegated lease authority from the Texas Facilities Commission (TFC).

 Texas State may choose to exercise its delegated authority, or to have the TFC obtain the lease of space from another state agency, another governmental entity, or from a private source, whichever is determined to be in the university’s best interests.

-Off campus space may be leased by Texas State from a private source through competitive bidding, competitive proposals, or direct negotiation.
-The method used must be documented by the assistant real estate director and responsible account manager as providing the “best value” to Texas State.
+Off-campus space may be leased by Texas State from a private source through competitive bidding, competitive proposals, or direct negotiation.
+The method used must be documented by the real estate and planning manager and responsible account manager as providing the “best value” to Texas State.

 Lease space must comply with Texas Government Code, Chapter 469, Elimination of Architectural Barriers.
 If applicable, lease space paid with federal funds must meet the federal requirements for individuals with physical disabilities in accordance with the American Disabilities Act of 1990 (42 U.S.C., Subsections 12101 – 12213) and Section 504 of the Rehabilitation Act of 1973 (29 U.S.C., Subsection 794).

 Lease of real property shall be in accordance with The Texas State University System (TSUS) Rules and Regulations, Chapter III, Section 1.
 (13)2.

 Each lease for off-campus space must be contingent on the continued availability of funds to pay for the lease unless approved by the vice president for Finance and Support Services.

 An account manager should first inquire through the appropriate administrative channels to see if university space is available to meet the account manager’s space needs (see UPPS No. 01.03.01, Space Management).